-Although Slovenia is not exactly famous for its coast but rather for its cities like Bled or Bovec, the little country’s coast is stunning.
+Although Slovenia is not exactly famous for its coast but rather for its cities like Bled or Bovec, its coast is stunning.
 The beaches of Slovenia stretch over 47 kilometres, where you can choose from charming cities such as Koper, Izola, Piran, or Portoroz.

 We have long planned to gather information and tips on the Slovenian coastline to make your travel preparations easier.
 Let’s see what you need to know before setting off for your next vacation to the green country!